However, as the competition gets tougher all the time, how does a student have a decent chance to enter their film, get noticed, and win prizes?

 As far as submitting the film, I now prefer to do it via the online platforms.
 There are about 10 major online platforms that list hundreds of festivals and work with them, so you only need to open an account at the platform and put your information once together with uploading a screener.

 When you select to apply to a festival, you pay a small fee for the platform, the festival fee, if there is one, and the platform sends your information to the festival together with a link to the screener.
 This is far more efficient - and cheaper - than trying to find the festivals individually, and apply to them via their own online application forms.

-Not to say that nowadays most festivals tend to send you to one of the platforms to do your application.
+Nowadays most festivals tend to send you to one of the platforms to do your application.
 Though some festivals work with more than one platform, I recommend to open accounts to all of the platforms so you have a greater flexibility and a bigger pool of festivals to choose.